dacodas/dac-pm/README.md

   - If percentage is 100%, then we need to be in one of the "Finished" status categories
   - Make sure "time actually completed" is properly set if percentage is 100%
+  - If there is a Gantt like or parent-child relation between two issues, we can constrain the proper values for the start, end, duration, and effort values
+  - Some issue types might even have these values entirely computed from their children
+  - Same thing for percentages, some percentages should be computed from their children, and I am unsure how to calculate this
+- Have a date for when the ticket is actually created
+- What to do about this interactive case where I am adding a lot of tasks?
+  - For example, I want to have relationships between tasks
+    1. What format should it be in the user interface when specifying these tasks?
+    2. How can I create links between issues that are in this same batch and haven't been added yet?
+       - Consider having a temporary holding table for the current batch, where links can be established...
+	 - IDs would change as we went along, so I'm not sure how this would work...
+	 - We could still have a temporary table, and rely on linking via regexes that uniquely identify the summary of each issue...
+I think something like this is the most straightforward way for now
+	 - On second thought, I think it is reasonable to have the verbatim summary in the batch relation
+    3. One thing is determining how to establish the database link between the two.
+Another is how to allow referencing others in the batch in the description of the issue.

+       Lately I have been partial to Markdown's "reference-like" link syntax.
+I wonder if relations can be specified at the end in a reference-like syntax, and referred to in the descriptions to be modified before insertion into the database.

 [howard-date]: https://github.com/HowardHinnant/date
 [howard-date-durations]: https://howardhinnant.github.io/date/date.html#duration_io